Alan Dershowitz: Ex-UK spy Christopher Steele must be asked these key questions by US investigators

 Steele compiled the Trump dossier for opposition research firm Fusion GPS, which was a client of Hillary Clinton's presidential campaign in 2016.

-"What [Steele] said up until now is 'the report is not valid'," Dershowitz claimed.
+"What [Steele] said up until now is 'the report itself is not valid'," Dershowitz claimed.
 "But what we need to know is, 'when they knew it' and 'what they did about it'."

 "And, did anybody misrepresent what they knew at any particular time to the FISA [Foreign Intelligence Surveillance] court?" he continued.